Emnahad/Management-plateform-for-new-recruits/README.md

 # About the project

- It's a management plateform for new recruits facilitating their integration in the professional environment.
+ It's a management plateform for new recruits facilitating their integration in the professional environment.

  ## Built with
 - **Front-End:**Angular, Bootstrap, TypeScript.